love2d/love/readme.md

 When using a source release, automagic has already been run, and the first step can be skipped.

 ### macOS
-Download or clone [this repository][dependencies-macos] and place the Frameworks subfolder in love's `platform/xcode/macosx/` folder.
+Download or clone [this repository][dependencies-apple] and copy, move, or symlink the `macOS/Frameworks` subfolder into love's `platform/xcode/macosx` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-macosx` target.

 ### iOS
 Building for iOS requires macOS and Xcode.

-Download the `ios-libraries` zip file corresponding to the LÖVE version being used from [here][dependencies-ios], unzip it, and place the `include` and `libraries` subfolders into LÖVE's `platform/xcode/ios` folder.
+Download the `ios-libraries` zip file corresponding to the LÖVE version being used from the [Releases page][dependencies-ios], unzip it, and place the `include` and `libraries` subfolders into love's `platform/xcode/ios` folder.

+Or, download or clone [this repository][dependencies-apple] and copy, move, or symlink the `iOS/include` and `iOS/libraries` subfolders into love's `platform/xcode/ios` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-ios` target.